DSR-RHIT/creating-reproducible-reports/pages/109_data-reshaping.md

 ### check yourself

-Navigate to your data directory. it should look like this:
+Navigate to your data and scripts directories.
+They should look like this:

     data\
       |-- 007_wide-data.csv
       `-- 01_calibr_data-reshaping.csv

+    scripts\
+      `-- 01_calibr_data-reshaping.Rmd

 ---
 Back [examine the wide form data](108_examine-wide-data.html)<br>